KaSaNaa/Script-Scheduler-Engine/README.md

 - [x] Implement detailed logging of script activities (start, end, errors).
 - [x] Add retry mechanisms for failed scripts.
 - [x] Introduce a watchdog process to ensure engine reliability.
+- [x] Implement a event listner to restart the engine when the config file is updated.

 ---